 11 Lands Titles Office diagrams and plans are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).

-12 On the date as at which this compilation was prepared, the Consumer Protection Legislation Amendment and Repeal Act 2006 Pt.
-2 had not come into operation.
-It reads as follows:

-“

-Part 2 — Builders’ Registration Act 1939 amended

-3. The Act amended

-The amendments in this Part are to the Builders’ Registration Act 1939.

-4. Section 3 amended

-Section 3(1a) is repealed and the following subsection is inserted instead —

-“

-(1a) Notwithstanding subsection (1) —

-(a) section 4B applies throughout the State; and

-(b) sections 12A and 12B apply throughout the State to building work that is home building work as defined in the Home Building Contracts Act 1991 section 3(1).

-”.

-”.
+12 Footnote no longer applicable.

 13 On the date as at which this compilation was prepared, the Local Government (Miscellaneous Provisions) Amendment Act 2007 s.
 14 had not come into operation.
 It reads as follows:

 “